LICO: Large Language Models for In-Context Molecular Optimization: Related Work

 \section{Related Work}

 \textbf{LLMs for Optimization } Recent works have explored the use of LLMs for optimization.
-The general idea behind these works is to prompt the model with the textual description of the optimization problem and historical evaluations for few-shot reasoning.~\citet{yang2023large,liu2023large,zhang2023using,ma2023eureka} propose to prompt the language model to directly suggest better candidates to evaluate given the past inputs and their corresponding scores.~\citet{meyerson2023language,lehman2023evolution,bradley2024openelm} integrate LLMs with evolutionary algorithms, and prompt the model to perform crossover and mutation operations based on the population at each optimization step.~\citet{anonymous2024large} study the use of LLMs to enhance several components in Bayesian optimization, including warmstarting, surrogate modeling, and candidate generation.
+The general idea behind these works is to prompt the model with the textual description of the optimization problem and historical evaluations for few-shot reasoning.~\citet{yang2023large,liu2023large,zhang2023using,ma2023eureka} propose to prompt the language model to directly suggest better candidates to evaluate given the past inputs and their corresponding scores.~\citet{meyerson2023language,lehman2023evolution,bradley2024openelm} integrate LLMs with evolutionary algorithms, and prompt the model to perform crossover and mutation operations based on the population at each optimization step.~\citet{liularge} study the use of LLMs to enhance several components in Bayesian optimization, including warmstarting, surrogate modeling, and candidate generation.
+Optformer~\citep{chen2022towards} proposed to train an LLM specialized for in-context function prediction and optimization.